divy6976/divy6976/README.md

 ## About Me

 I'm an enthusiastic developer with a focus on building engaging web applications.
-Currently, I have 30 repositories on GitHub and am actively working on projects that utilize Java and JavaScript frameworks.
+Currently, I am actively working on projects that utilize Java and JavaScript frameworks.
 I enjoy solving complex problems and am always eager to learn new skills.

 ## Skills & Technologies